Pooch says 'Welcome to Toonhound!'Toonhound logo

 these blundering buffoons had a bit of mileage to them.

-Trivia Hounds will spy some 'famous' cameos in this show.
-In the episode
+» Trivia Hounds will spy some famous cameos in this show.
+In "At the

-House Of Horror' we meet a Lugosi-style Dracula, Frankenstein, Igor and
+House of Horror" we meet a Lugosi-style Dracula, Frankenstein, Igor

-The Mummy.
-And in 'UFO Spotting' the olde worlde radio broadcast on the
+and The Mummy.
+And in "UFO Spotting" the olde worlde radio broadcast

-Blunders' wireless suggests a bit of 'War Of The Worlds' type foolery, just
+on the Blunders' wireless suggests a bit of "War of the Worlds" foolery,

 spacer number six